ZichengMa/zookeeper-rust-controller/README.md

 2023.4.21 -- implement with_default() for zkcluster.. (used to judge state)

+2023.4.23 -- implement rollingTriggerStart

-TODO -- 1. based on Go controller, write logic for different states 2. figure out how to connect zookeeper/ open zookeeper cluster 3. pull a container image
+TODO -- 1. based on Go controller, write logic for different states 2. figure out how to connect zookeeper/ open zookeeper cluster 3. pull a container image 4. using client-zk to modify ConfigMap, SateFulSet, Service

 Not Sure: 1.
 Whether flags=0 in zk-Go means CreateMode::Persistent in zk-rust.